 In addition to adult students in the 8-week MBSR program, I have taught mindful awareness to young people at Longmeadow High School, Wolf Swamp, Center and Blueberry Hill Elementary Schools, and Glenbrook Middle School - all in Longmeadow, MA.
 At Heartsong Yoga in East Longmeadow, MA, I offered 8-week teen stress reduction programs, as well as adult meditation classes.
 The Springfield JCC, Springfield Public Library, and Longmeadow Summer Enrichment have offered teen mindfulness programs which I designed and facilitated.
-The courses for youth are supported by broad training in several curricula including: Mindful Schools, .b, The Mindfulness in Schools Project, and Learning 2 Breathe curriculum.
+The courses taught for youth are supported by broad training in several curricula including: Mindful Schools, .b, The Mindfulness in Schools Project, and Learning 2 Breathe curriculum.

 In 2012 and 2014, I co-taught mindfulness practice to groups of public elementary school teachers and staff in Northampton, MA, through a community grant.
 In Spring of 2013, I entered class rooms to introduce eight weeks of mindfulness practice to kindergarten through fourth graders using the Mindful Schools model.

 Throughout the years, invitations for public talks and professional development have come from: Health New England, Lego, Mestek Corporation, Storrs Library, Longmeadow, MA, Agawam Library, Western New England University (sponsored by Glenmeadow), Belchertown Schools, Longmeadow Public Schools, Northampton Public Schools, Hadley Schools, Hampshire Regional Schools, and The Western Massachusetts College and University Librarians.
 Recently, popular interest in intuitive eating has lead to invitation from Smith College, Mount Holyoke College, The Bariatric Dietitians Conference at Baystate Medical System and Baystate Reference Labs.
 I am delighted to be a regular guest lecturer at U Mass Graduate School of Dietetics, speaking about intuitive and mindful eating.

 I’ve led morning meditations through the online platform eMindful, and my recordings of guided practice are in the online library of the popular meditation App, Insight Timer.
 In fall 2014, I facilitated mindful awareness training in an 8-week National Institute of Health (NIH) pilot study for students at Chicopee High School.
 Other venues in which I’ve taught MBSR include Baystate Medical Center in Springfield, MA, and Copper Beech Institute in Hartford, CT.